Contracts & Grants: Conflict of Interest Compliance

 Form 800 for Projects Involving Human Subjects and/or NSF Funded

-PHS COI Forms Federal Public Health Service (PHS) FCOI Regulations
+PHS/DOE COI Forms Federal Public Health Service (PHS) and Department of Energy (DOE) FCOI Regulations

 A Conflict of Interest (COI) is a situation in which an investigator’s outside financial interest(s) or obligation(s) (real or perceived) have the potential to bias a research project or cause harm to human subjects participating in a research project.
 Investigators at UC Agriculture and Natural Resources are subject to University of California system wide policies, as well as specific State of California law and federal regulations regarding COI requirements.

 The Office of Contracts and Grants (OCG) is the office of record for Financial Conflict of Interest disclosures related to sponsored funding.
 For any positive disclosures which requires Conflict of Interest Committee review, OCG will coordinate with the Conflict of Interest Committee which is responsible for the review and assessment of all financial disclosures related to research projects at UC ANR and for determining any actions required to ensure that real or perceived financial conflicts of interest are managed or eliminated.

 Click here to learn more about Conflicts of Interest.

 Please contact the Office of Contracts and Grants at OCG@ucanr.edu for more information on any of the COI forms or requirements outlined below.